leomok82/leomok82.github.io/fluid-dynamics/index.md

 - Diffusion models

 ## Acknowledgements
 The paper's first author is Yueyan Li and supervised by Professor Christopher Pain at the Applied Computational Modeling Group.
 The research is supported by the department of Earth Science and Engineering at Imperial College London.

+Please note that as this paper is still under submission, the manuscript is not yet sharable.